3 women attacked Delta worker at JFK, beat him with own radio, prosecutors say - NewsBreak

 The women had also allegedly attacked another employee who tried to help the security officer.
 Both workers needed to be treated at a hospital for their injuries.

 The three women are now facing possible federal charges.
-If convicted, the defendants could serve up to 10 years in prison, per the press release.Passengers behaving badly: Worst in-flight incidents of 2021
+If convicted, the defendants could serve up to 10 years in prison, per the press release.Navient settlement: Will my student loans be forgiven?

 Queens District Attorney Melinda Katz said airline workers need to be safe.